Categories

 Here’s a screenshot of the Network options in TortoiseGit settings →

-Change SSH client in Network options of TortoiseGit Settings
+SSH client in TortoiseGit settings

 Your feedback!